-UN Learning Managers Forum (UN LMF) 2026 will convene learning professionals from across the UN system to strengthen collaboration and advance strategic approaches to learning and development.
-The forum will explore how data-informed learning, AI, and system-wide collaboration and co-creation can support more effective, responsive, and sustainable capability development during a period of evolving global demands.
+The UN Learning Managers Forum (UN LMF) 2026 will convene learning professionals from across the UN system to strengthen collaboration and advance strategic approaches to learning and development.
+This year the forum introduces a landmark cross-Community of Practice (COP) engagement with the UNLOCK Peer Exchange, bridging change management and learning.
+In the context of evolving global demands, participants will explore how data-informed learning, AI, and system-wide collaboration and co-creation can support more effective, responsive and sustainable capability development.

 The UN Learning Managers Forum, convened by UNSSC for over two decades, brings together professionals responsible for learning, training, and staff development across United Nations (UN) agencies, funds, programs, and other international organizations.

-This year UN LMF will take place in person in New York from Wednesday, 10 June to Thursday, 11 June.
+The 2026 UN LMF will take place in person in New York from the afternoon of Tuesday, 9 June through to Thursday, 11 June.

 With the increased emphasis on efficiencies, against the backdrop of constrained financial resources within the UN system, UN LMF serves as a timely opportunity for learning managers to pause, reflect, and action plan for adapting learning delivery to the unprecedented pace of change.
 Recognizing the present moment as an opportunity to build collective capacity, UN LMF also ties in and contributes directly to the objective of supporting more agile, responsive, and resilient UN.